CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.6 Software tests and releases.md

 ### 2 7 Missing or inadequate documentation of the approval criteria

-If approval criteria are not clearly communicated, this may result in the release being given prematurely or not being released, although it could be granted.
+If approval criteria are not clearly communicated, it may result in premature release or no release, although it could be granted.
 As a result, versions with unrecognized software errors can be released, which can interfere with productive operation, and secondly, this can lead to a project delay with financial losses.

 3 requirements
 ---------------
 The following are specific requirements for software testing and clearance.
 Basically, the IT manager is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: